Gatessu/A-New-Benchmark-towards-Effective-Demoir-ing-from-Multi-Resolution-Moir-Images/README.md

 **Planned Release Platform**: The dataset download link will be provided through a Baidu Netdisk link on this GitHub page.

-**License**: The dataset will be shared under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/), allowing users to use, distribute, and adapt the dataset with proper attribution for non-commercial purposes.

 ## Dataset Composition
 - **Total Image Pairs**: 3,000
 - **Training Pairs**: 2,500